Krissttina/JS-Advanced/README.md

 # SoftUni JS Advanced
-All exersises i managed to complete successfuly in the courses

-January 10 2023 - Fabruary 19 2023
+## (January 10 2023 - Fabruary 19 2023)

+Description:

+    In this repository i'm going to commit all of the exercises i manage to solve during the SoftUni course "JS Advanced".